Hudsonian godwit

 The Hudsonian godwit (Limosa haemastica) is a large shorebird in the sandpiper family, Scolopacidae.
-It is a long distance migratory species that breeds at remote sites in northern Canada and winters in southern South America.
-The genus name Limosa is from Latin and means "muddy", from limus, "mud".
-The specific haemastica is from Ancient Greek and means "bloody".The English term "godwit" is believed to imitate the bird's call.
+It is an extreme long-distance migrant, breeding at remote sites in Subarctic North America and flying nonstop in the fall to wintering sites in southern South America.
+Due to its remote breeding and wintering grounds and rapid, direct migration, it was a poorly-known species and was considered very rare until the mid-20th century, when major staging sites were discovered around James Bay and breeding sites were found around Churchill, Manitoba.
+Since then, the Hudsonian godwit has become the target of conservation attention due to its fragmented and localized distribution and small population, as well as an important scientific system for migration biology research.

-Taxonomy
+Taxonomy and nomenclature

 The Hudsonian godwit was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it in the genus Scolopax and coined the binomial name Scolopax haemastica.
 Linnaeus based his entry on the "red-breasted godwit" that had been described and illustrated in 1750 by the English naturalist George Edwards in the third volume of his A Natural History of Uncommon Birds.
 Edwards had obtained a specimen that had been collected in the Hudson Bay region of Canada by James Isham, an employee of the Hudson's Bay Company.
 Linnaeus specified the type locality as North America but this is restricted to the Hudson Bay following Edwards.
 The Hudsonian godwit is now one of four species placed in the genus Limosa that was introduced in 1760 by French zoologist Mathurin Jacques Brisson.
-The species is considered to be monotypic: no subspecies are recognised.
+The species is considered to be monotypic, with no subspecies being recognized.
 The genus name Limosa is from Latin and means "muddy", from limus, "mud".
 The specific epithet haemastica is from Ancient Greek haimatikos meaning "bloody".
 The English name "godwit" was first recorded in about 1416–17 and is believed to imitate the bird's call.

 Description

+The Hudsonian godwit is a large, sexually dimorphic shorebird, with females (~250-360 g) generally heavier than males (~200-270 g).
+Structurally, like other godwits, Hudsonian godwits maintain an upright stance, with a longed, upwards-curved bill capable of rhynchokinesis and long, slender legs.
+The species exhibits a complex alternative moult strategy, with five distinct plumages; a juvenile plumage, a first-winter plumage, a first-summer plumage, an adult winter plumage, and an adult summer plumage; only the last of which is reliably different between the sexes.

 Adults have long dark legs and a long pink bill with a slight upward curve and dark at the tip.
 The upper parts are mottled brown and the underparts are chestnut.
 The tail is black and the rump is white.
 They show black wing linings in flight.
 The legs and feet are bluish-grey.